 Recently I began listening to Owl City’s new album, Ocean Eyes, which includes the horridly hilarious song, “Dental Care”.
 I resonate with lyrics like “I’ve been to the dentist a thousand times so I know the drill… but somehow I still get a chill,” especially when my tongue hovers over that hole in one of my back molars.

 I last went to my Hamilton based dentist (this is my sad confession) when I was living in there several years ago.
 Before going, I sat down with one of my more insightful friends, who helped me through this buying guide for a new floss-er and pointed out the real reason I was hesitant to go to the dentist.
 “It’s not the pain, Matt, it’s the guilt.”

 How right he was!
 That trip in Vancouver seemed to only confirm my fears.
-When I walked in, the dental assistant gave me a questionnaire, which included the dreaded question, “Most recent visit to the dentist?”
+When I walked in, the dental assistant gave me a questionnaire, full of the standard stuff about yourself and whether you would prefer bulk billing dentist bills, things like that.
+When I reached the dreaded question, “Most recent visit to the dentist?”
 With a horrid sinking sensation, I wrote, “Ten years” (please don’t judge me!).
 When she read that, the assistant looked at me with a look of indignant shock, and began to interrogate me with increasing aggravation, “Do you brush twice a day?
 Do you floss?
 How can you not go to the dentist in ten years if you do not floss?!
 Do you eat sweets?
 Chocolate!?
 You eat CHOCOLATE?!”
 Ugh…

 The big thing for her, of course, was the ten years between visits.
 When she asked why I hadn’t been in so long, part of me wanted to answer, “Well, because of people like YOU!”
 It’s a vicious cycle: I don’t go to the dentist, because I feel guilty; a year goes by, and now I feel more guilty, so I don’t go… and on and on it goes.